kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 When the container is no longer needed, it starts the mechanism to release the components in the reverse order.

 In the middle of the lifecycle, a component may be updated and then the container updates all components, that depend on the changed component.
-This happens atomically: at the beginning of the process, a transaction is opened, which closes only if all components are successfully initialized and rolls back if at least one error occurs.
+This happens atomically: the container builds the affected part of the graph into a temporary copy, and only when every component in it has been initialized successfully does it swap the copy in and release the replaced objects.
+If at least one component fails, the temporary objects are released and the old graph stays in place.

 ### Component lifecycle { #component-lifecycle }